-Imagine heading back to shore after a day of snorkeling, the white prow of your boat pointing up toward the billowing clouds, the sky's base darkening to deep lilac, spray from the green water pouring over you like warm rain.
+Imagine heading back to shore after a day of snorkeling, the white prow of your boat pointing toward billowing clouds, the sky's base darkening to deep lilac, spray from the green water like warm rain.
 To the left, San Pedro's pastel buildings huddle among the palm trees like a detail from a Paul Klee canvas.
 To the right, the surf breaks in a white seam along the reef.

 You can experience such adventures off the coast of Belize, where more than 400 cayes dot the Caribbean Sea like punctuation marks in a long, liquid sentence.
 A caye, sometimes spelled "cay" but in either case pronounced "key," is simply an island.
 It can be a small spit of sand, a tangled watery web of mangroves, or, as in the case of Ambergris Caye, a 25-mile-long (41-km-long) island about half the size of Barbados.
 (Ambergris is locally pronounced Am-BUR-griss.)